Uthmaniyya: Traditionists

 Beyond the Second Fitna, little is heard of the pro-Umayyad Uthmaniyya in the sources even though the Umayyads themselves continued to stress their pro-Uthman position.
-From this time forward, Uthmaniyya are represented among the traditionists and scholars.
-Unlike the early Uthmaniyya, these did not recognize any legitimate caliphs beyond Uthman.
+From this time forward, Uthmaniyya are represented by the traditionists and scholars who did not recognize any legitimate caliphs beyond Uthman.
 This gave rise to the idea of three legitimate or rightly-guided caliphs: Abu Bakr, Umar, and Uthman.
-They held Ali's caliphate illegitimate for it was seen as divisive.
+They held Ali's caliphate illegitimate for it had been embroiled with civil war.
 The Medinan traditionist Ibn Shihab al-Zuhri (Note: In some sources he is portrayed as being anti-Uthman.) is reported to have said: "ʿAlī had fought Muslims and so could not be a rightly guided caliph or imām on whom one should model oneself".
-Baghdad-based scholars like Ahmad ibn Hanbal declared Ali's reign as fitna (civil war).
+Baghdad-based scholars like Ahmad ibn Hanbal declared Ali's reign as fitna (tribulation).
 Numerous hadiths (sayings reportedly originating with Muhammad and early Muslims) were promulgated to the effect that there were only three legitimate caliphs.
 Abd Allah ibn Umar was quoted as saying "We used to, in the time of the Prophet, consider no one equal to Abū Bakr, then ʿUmar, then ʿUthmān.
 Then we would leave the Companions of the Prophet, not preferring any to another."
-Other notable traditionists that held this view included Hisham ibn Hassan, Sufyan al-Thawri, Malik ibn Anas, and Hammad ibn Zayd.
+Other notable traditionists that held this view included Sufyan al-Thawri, Malik ibn Anas, Hisham ibn Hassan and Hammad ibn Zayd.
 The historian Sayf ibn Umar also subscribed to this position.

 According to Crone, their doctrine seems to have been that the first three caliphs were religious guides in addition to being legitimate rulers.
 With the assassination of Uthman, the period of caliphs who could guide the community with right guidance had come to an end.
 Their place had been taken up by worldly kings.
 The religious knowledge had thus been transferred to the Muslim community as a whole.
 The caliphs, even though not ideal, were nonetheless necessary to keep the state from being fragmented and to keep law and order.
 It was important to preserve the unity of the community and avoid civil war instead of attempting to install correct caliphs through rebellion.
 Many traditionist Uthmaniyya then came to consider Abd Allah ibn Umar, Sa'd ibn Abi Waqqas, and other neutralists who had avoided taking sides in the First Fitna, as belonging to them.